In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is malingering.

 Most commonly, auditory hallucinations are experienced intermittently rather than continuously.
 Most people with hallucinations also have delusions, but only around 35% of people with delusions have hallucinations.

-Only around 5% of people with command hallucinations hear voices telling them to kill others.
-These are more likely to be obeyed if the voice(s) are familiar, or if the voice(s) are consistent with associated delusions.
+Only around 5% of people with command hallucinations hear voices telling them to kill others.& These are more likely to be obeyed if the voice(s) are familiar or consistent with associated delusions.

 Delusions usually do not have an abrupt onset or end, and they are usually not quickly volunteered.
-Bizarre delusions (e.g. aliens came into my room at night and stole my ovaries) are usually accompanied by thought disorder, which is hard to fake.
+Bizarre delusions (e.g. aliens stole my ovaries) are usually accompanied by thought disorder, which is hard to fake.

 There are several psychometric tests that can be used in evaluating someone for malingering.
 Besides the examples listed here, there are tests that focus specifically on memory malingering.